 We include regular trips and high quality learning experiences to enrich the curriculum and provide opportunities for children to explore learning beyond the classroom.

 Residential trips provide children with opportunities to develop confidence and life skills including personal organisation, independence, resourcefulness and resilience.
-During this academic year, pupils in Year two and Year 6 have the opportunity to participate in residential visits to the Conway Centre in Anglesey and the Kingswood Centre, Colomdeny.
+During the last academic year, pupils in Year two and Year 6 have the opportunity to participate in residential visits to the Conway Centre in Anglesey and the Kingswood Centre, Colomdeny.

 Assessment is an integral and vital part of the teaching and learning process.
 Assessments are linked to the curriculum to evaluate the progress children make with regards to extending their knowledge, skills and understanding.
 Teachers use formative and summative assessment to plan next steps of learning for pupils to ensure that they are prepared for the next phase of their education.